ysaito2/blog/_posts/2021-12-18-Elongineering.md

 &nbsp;&nbsp;

 I believe this is the single characteristic that differentiates Elon from any other prominent entrepreneurs in the past (and current).
-Its difficult to imagine Bezos or Zuckerburg building another multi-billion dollar business from scratch, even though both are young enough (with enough vigor) to go through the arduous task.
+Its difficult to imagine Bezos or Zuckerburg building another multi-billion dollar business from scratch, even though both are young (with enough vigor) to go through the arduous task.
 As for Elon, if you extend his lifespan by an extra 50 years, its easy to imagine him pumping out at least 2 or 3 more multi-billion dollar busineses.
 Another 100 years, he will have at least another 10 more.
 I believe the reader will agree this isn't a preposterous statement.

 &nbsp;&nbsp;